 - New Investigators: Researchers early in their career, new to implementation research or conducting mentored research (formerly Junior SPG member)

-- Student Investigators: Undergraduate, post-bac, and graduate students learning implementation research
+- Students: Undergraduate, post-bac, and graduate students learning implementation research

 The NoE will be connected through a password protected page on the SIRC website linking members to a developing library of implementation-related resources, a repository of implementation instruments, and information about colleagues to facilitate networking, collaborating, and consultation.
 We hope that the NoE will promote collaboration between and beyond the conferences.